-- At least some saints for each month of the year
+- A few saints for each and every month of the year.

-- Brief historical information about each saint, and links to hymns for the saint's feast day where available.
+- Either brief historical information about each saint, or a link to a more detailed page with this information and suggested hymns for the saint's feast day.

 This list is useful for teachers and others who might want to choose a "saint of the month", and for liturgists who are looking for brief information about the more modern English-speaking saints.